 Tanya is an experienced massage therapist with clients across Sussex.
 Specialisms include aromatherapy massage, deep tissue, head & facial massage, hot stones, pregnancy and oncology massage.
 Treatments are tailored to the individual patient.

-Massage has been proven to boost the immune system, improve circulation, keep muscles and joints flexible and aid recovery.
-It provides a myriad of physical and mental health benefits which are particularly important in today’s fast-paced life.
+With a keen interest in the science behind massage, it has been established that treatments are proven to boost the immune system, improve circulation, keep muscles and joints flexible and aid recovery.
+Overall massage provides a myriad of physical and mental health benefits.

 Sports Massage Therapist